NFL 2020 simulated draft: combination results shake first-round selections for Cowboys, Packers, Browns, others

 - Kenneth Murray, ILB, Oklahoma

 The Ravens need more speed in the second level to better manage the race and cover short to intermediate routes.
-Murray (6-2, 241 pounds) is an active and rancid game creator who can be as effective backing down as he goes down against the race or hitting.
+Murray (6-2, 241 pounds) is an active and rancid game creator who can be as effective backing down as falling down against the race or hitting.

 29. Tennessee Titans (9-7)